-These are all practical and meaningful questions commonly asked in the home, business, and community.
+These are all practical and meaningful questions commonly asked in the home, at work, and in the community.

-When our children were younger we would at some point over dinner or before bedtime ask them, “What did you learn today?”
+When our kids were younger we would at some point over dinner or before bedtime ask them, “What did you learn today?”
 When they were young, the answers were filled with new observations of the world, facts from school, and insights from friends.
-For some reason, asking that to our now teenagers and college students gets a glare like we have two heads or something.
+For some reason, asking that to our now adult children gets a bit of a glare like we have two heads or something.

 However, one of the more thoughtful, caring, and effective questions we can ask ourselves and others is, “What did you learn?”

-As we look to continue to build and strengthen our character, reinforcing the importance of individual and shared learning will enable all of us to continue along a path to reach our full potential.
+As we work towards being our best for those we care about most, reinforcing the importance of individual and shared learning will enable all of us to more effectively continue along a path to reach our full potential.

 There is no doubt that the task needs to be completed, money needs to be made, the student needs to pass the test, and winning leads to championships, but it is the learning that builds the foundation for greater impact down the road.

 By reprioritizing our discussion to first ask about learning and second ask about the specific result, we accomplish several critical elements to ensure we remain on a productive path to reach our full potential and make a positive impact on those around us.
 Emphasizing learning before accomplishment helps to:

-- Reinforce personal growth and continual, personal growth is the foundation for building a brighter future for us as individuals and for those closest to us in our home, work, and community.
+- Reinforce personal growth, and continual, personal growth is the foundation for building a brighter future for us as individuals and for those closest to us in our home, work, and community.